 We used ping-pong balls in the toilet for the boys they loved this aiming game ad soon taught them to go to the toilet.
 Emma

-Please add your own potty training tips by leaving us a comment and adding to our list.
+Please add your potty training tips by leaving us a comment.